 A short circular route with a tarmac surface leaving from the Meadows car park.
 This takes in sections of National Cycle Route 7 for those looking for a longer path.
 Gates are all two-way opening and wide enough for wheelchairs, buggies and horses.

 Explore the Bracklinn Falls Circuit near Callander with Google Street View

 Starting the walk from the car park and picnic site, it is possible to go for 3 miles north or south on a level surfaced path.
 The lochside path is ideal for wheelchair users, families with prams and those who want to get close to the loch.
 The route forms part of the West Loch Lomond Cycle Path, allowing you to take in the beautiful scenery along the way.
 There’s free car parking, disabled toilets and a picnic area/benches adjacent to car park and lochside.

 Coulam Wheelie boat can be accessed by pier/ramp.
 Wheelchair is lowered by hydraulic lift and equipped with an easy starting pull start engine.
 The Fisheries also has a landing craft type front loader and electric start engine.

 The cafe is currently closed but it is possible to purchase tea/coffee and access to this and to the disabled toilet is possible in a wheelchair.

 There is a dedicated wheelchair space next to the wheelie boat.

 This cycle route has a number of particularly accessible sections.
 The off road parts at Callander, Strathyre south, Kingshouse north and Glenogle south offer some challenging distances with good gradients.
-For information on a variety of cycle routes along National Cycle Route 7 visit the Sustrans website here.
+Find out more information on a variety of cycle routes along National Cycle Route 7 on the Sustrans website.